PyrokinesisStudio/Camera-Cropper-Splitter/README.md

 Tell me if you’re interested in getting more features, it will motivate me !

-This addon was made on Blender 2.77a and was tested on 2.78
+This addon was made on Blender 2.77a and was tested on 2.78 (considering how basic it is at the moment, it should work for quite a while)

 ![](https://caetanoveyssieres.files.wordpress.com/2016/05/with-logo-composited.png?w=391&h=391)